Year 6 2023 - 2024

 What were the greatest achievements of the Egyptians?

-Where appropriate, we will link it to other curriculum areas such as Art, Geography and Computing!
-There are lots to look forward to!
-Our writing will also be based on Ancient Egypt.
+Where appropriate, we will link our topic to other curriculum areas such as Art, Geography and Computing!
+There's a lot to look forward to!
+Our writing will be based on award-winning novel 'The Explorer' by Katherine Rundell.
+Our Science topics will see us learning all about the Heart and Lungs and the jobs they do to keep us healthy.
 We will hopefully have a special trip this term too - a visit to the Liverpool World Museum!

 Summer - Journeys